 - Identify the prevalence of the obesity epidemic in Australia in order to enhance delivery of sensitive and appropriate care

 - Correlate obesity with co-morbid conditions to improve patient outcomes through the implementation of weight reduction strategies

 - Use your understanding of specific medicines that cause weight gain in order to improve patient’s quality of life by managing the side effects of these medicines

 - Link alternative therapies for weight reduction with education strategies to improve patient outcomes through effective weight management

-Jenny, a practicing pharmacist, is a teaching associate at Monash University, Melbourne.
-She is a member of the PSA Branch committee, the Expert Group for Therapeutic Guidelines – Respiratory, an editorial board member of AUS-DI, SHPA "Don’t Rush to Crush", and the Guidelines Committee for the Australian Asthma Handbook (AAH).
+Jenny Gowan, a practising pharmacist, is a teaching associate at Monash University, Melbourne and a clinical associate of RMIT University.
+She is a member of the PSA Branch committee, the Expert Group for Therapeutic Guidelines – Respiratory version 5, an editorial board member of AUS-DI, SHPA "Don’t Rush to Crush", the Guidelines Committee for the Australian Asthma Handbook (AAH) and the writing group for the RACGP ‘Medical Care of older persons in RACF’ (Silver book).
 Jenny is an accredited consultant pharmacist who conducts her own company, which focuses on medication reviews in the home and aged care facilities, plus education, writing, training, and consultation.
 Jenny works regularly in community pharmacy plus sessions in a GP clinic at a Community Health Centre.
-She has published over 350 educational articles.
+She has published over 400 educational articles.
 Jenny has presented talks at many Australian and international conferences to GPs, nurse practitioners, nurses, podiatrists, pharmacists, and other health professionals.
 In 2013, she was awarded the Australian Pharmacist of the Year by the Pharmaceutical Society of Australia and, in 2016, the AACP-MIMs Australian Consultant Pharmacist of the Year.